• Home

 • Casserole Style: The dish is then assembled in a casserole by layering the onion mix, oven baked brats and topped with sauerkraut.

 • Secret Ingredient: Brown Sugar: The true deliciousness gets even better by sprinkling the sauerkraut with brown sugar before baking.
 The sauerkraut becomes irresistibly caramelized once baked.
+The brown sugar also helps to balance the sharp acidity of the kraut.
+You simply haven’t lived until you’ve tasted brown sugar sauerkraut.

-Simply stated, oven-baked bratwurst and sauerkraut are delicious partners with traditional flavors.
-The simplicity of oven-baking and the end flavor result is amazing.
+The simplicity of oven-baking brings an end-flavor result that is amazing.
 Whether you’re a seasoned chef, or a beginning cook, this easy to follow classic German inspired dish promises a delicious outcome.

 Let’s take a look: